 The universe is, or at least was, expanding.
 Red shift measurements show how fast objects are moving away from us, and Hubble’s Law shows that the further objects are from us, the greater they are red shifted.
 The concept of the expansion of the universe is biblical, as we have observed on a number of previous Creation Moments.
 We read that God stretches the heavens like a curtain.
 We also know that the word used for expanse or space in Genesis 1 implies a stretching out.

 However, under the Big Bang theory, there is a problem in predicting exactly how fast space should be expanding.
 The fact is that there is nowhere near enough mass from all the available or projected visible stars and galaxies in the universe.

-It is interesting that the various biblical creationist cosmogonies do not require dark matter.
-Probably because it does not exist.
-Author: Paul F. Taylor
+It is interesting to note that the various biblical creationist cosmogonies do not require dark matter.
+That’s probably because it does not exist.

 Prayer: Thank You, Father, that the heavens declare Your Glory.
 The more we understand about the heavens, the greater we understand that You are.
 Amen.